The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Ultrasound-Specific Transformations

 \subsection{Probe Type Change (U00)}

-To produce a transformed ultrasound image with a different beam shape, a mapping that gives the location of pixels in the original image for each coordinate in the new image is calculated.
+To produce a transformed ultrasound image with a different FOV shape, a mapping that gives the location of pixels in the original image for each coordinate in the new image is calculated.
 Concretely, the function $\mathbf{f}: \mathbb{R}^2 \rightarrow [-1, 1]^2$ returns the coordinates of the point in the original image that corresponds to a point in the transformed image.
 Note that $(-1,-1)$ corresponds to the top left of the original image.
 Pixel intensities in the transformed image are interpolated according to their corresponding location in the original image.

-Algorithm~\ref{alg:linear-to-convex} details the calculation of $\mathbf{f}_{\ell \rightarrow c}$ for converting linear beams to convex beams with a random radius factor $\rho \sim \mathcal{U}(1, 2)$, along with new beam vertices.
-Similarly, curvilinear and phased array beam shapes are converted to linear beam shapes.
-Algorithm~\ref{alg:convex-to-linear} details the calculation of the mapping $\mathbf{f}_{c \rightarrow \ell}$ that transforms convex beam shapes to linear shapes, along with calculations for the updated named coordinates.
-To ensure that no aspects of the old beam remain on the image, bitmask $M' \in \{0, 1\}^{h \times w}$ is produced using the new named coordinates.
+Algorithm~\ref{alg:linear-to-convex} details the calculation of $\mathbf{f}_{\ell \rightarrow c}$ for converting linear FOVs to convex FOVs with a random radius factor $\rho \sim \mathcal{U}(1, 2)$, along with new FOV vertices.
+Similarly, curvilinear and phased array FOV shapes are converted to linear FOV shapes.
+Algorithm~\ref{alg:convex-to-linear} details the calculation of the mapping $\mathbf{f}_{c \rightarrow \ell}$ that transforms convex FOV shapes to linear shapes, along with calculations for the updated named coordinates.
+To ensure that no aspects of the old FOV remain on the image, bitmask $M' \in \{0, 1\}^{h \times w}$ is produced using the new named coordinates.

-Since the private dataset was resized to square images that exactly encapsulated the beam, images are resized to match their original aspect ratios to ensure that the sectors were circular.
+Since the private dataset was resized to square images that exactly encapsulated the FOV, images are resized to match their original aspect ratios to ensure that the sectors were circular.
 They are then resized to their original dimensions following the transformation.